Git-Lecture-2025/Assignment-2025/GitExcercises.md

 ### Ignore-Them

-A .gitignore file is a file that contains all files and directories to be ignored.
+A .gitignore is a file that contains all files and directories to be ignored.

 ```sh
 touch .gitignore